jimeh/build-emacs-for-macos/README.md

 # build-emacs-for-macos

+My personal hacked together script for building a completely self-contained Emacs.app application on macOS, from any git branch, tag, or ref.

 Use this script at your own risk.

+## Why?

+- To use new features available from master or branches, which have not made it into a official stable release yet.
+- Homebrew builds of Emacs are not self-contained applications, making it very difficult when doing HEAD builds and you need to rollback to a earlier version.
+- Both Homebrew HEAD builds, and nightly builds from emacsformacosx.com are built from the `master` branch.
+This script allows you to choose any branch, tag, or git ref you want.

+## Status

-As of writing (2020-02-02) it works for me on my own machine to build the `emacs-27` release branch.
-My machine is a late-2016 13-inch Touchbar MacBook Pro runnning macOS 10.15.2 and Xcode 11.3.
+As of writing (2020-08-18) it works for me on my machine.
 Your luck may vary.

+I have successfully built:

+- `emacs-27.1` release git tag
+- `master` branch (Emacs 28.x)
+- `feature/native-comp` branch (Emacs 28.x)

+For reference, my machine is:

+- 13-inch MacBook Pro (2020)
+- 10th Gen i7, 2.3 GHz 4-core/8-thread CPU
+- macOS 10.15.6 (19G2021)
+- Xcode 11.6

+## Limitations

 The build produced does have some limitations: